h12w/teff/SPEC.md

     ----              -----
     list          ::= node*

-When the value of an key-value pair is encoded as a single `value`:
+When the value of a key-value pair can be encoded as a single `value`, the key and the value together are encoded as a single `value`:

     key_value     ::= map_key ":" spaces? map_value
     ---------         -----------------------------